bljustice/titanic-survival-data-visualization/README.md

 }
 ```

 My final round of feedback was from my Udacity project reviewer, who recommended showing multiple passenger characteristics in the visualization and how they impacted survival status and a summary of the conclusions behind the visualization.
-To address this, I added 2 additional passenger characteristics, Age Group, and Gender, to the visualization with a brief summary, conclusion, and some additional findings to help tell a story to the user as they interacted with the visualization.
+To address this, I added 2 additional passenger characteristics, age group, and gender, to the visualization with a brief summary, conclusion, and some additional findings to help tell a story to the user as they interacted with the visualization.

-Technically in order to do this, I created 3 new csv files that grouped data based on the 3 variables mentioned above.
-These were grouped using R, and have been listed below.
+Technically in order to do this, I created the 3 new CSV files mentioned in the summary portion of this file, which grouped data based on the 3 variables mentioned above.

-  1. `grouped_by_age_group.csv`
-  2. `grouped_by_gender.csv`
-  3. `grouped_by_passenger_group.csv`

 Once these were created, I used three different functions to load in each CSV file depending on which radio button was selected.
 This was done using the following event handlers.

 ```javascript
 d3.select('#radio-age').on("click", function() {